-Starting a Juice bar was the most challenging and rewarding thing I have ever done in my life.
+Starting a juice bar is by far the most challenging and rewarding thing I have ever done.

-I was excited, confused, overwhelmed, filled with determination and doubt, all at the same time.
+I was excited, confused, overwhelmed, filled with determination and doubt, all at once.

 How much money do I need?